jython/devguide/index.rst

 This guide is a comprehensive resource for :ref:`contributing <contributing>` to Jython_ -- for both new and experienced contributors.
-It has been adapted from the CPython Developer's Guide and the reader should bear in mind that:
+It has been (somewhat incompletely) adapted from the CPython Developer's Guide and the reader should bear in mind that:

-*  The CPython process is PR-based on GitHub and this guide anticipates our adoption of that for Jython.
+*  The Jython process, like CPython's, is based GitHub PRs, but Jython does not have the same set of tool integrations.
-*  The existing Jython process uses Mercurial so the guide describes that too.
+*  Jython migrated from Mercurial in 2020, much later than CPython, so Jython-specific parts of the guide may refer to the old process.
 *  Statements about "Python" should apply to both CPython and Jython.
-*  The adaptation is imperfect: parts of the guide will say (or mean) CPython.
+   The adaptation is imperfect: parts of the guide will say (or mean) CPython.

 This guide is :ref:`maintained <helping-with-the-developers-guide>` by the same community that maintains CPython and Jython.